blitzes27/applications/macos/picture_website/README.md

 **When started it:**
 * Opens finder and asks you to select a folder
 * When a folder is selected it will open standard browser and display all the pictures in the folder.
+* When a picture is clicked on it will open a new tab with the picture making it possible to get the full resulotion.
+* **The app currently need to be forced quit**

 # For those who want to build it